-Increasing the number of cities and regions implementing strategies and polices to deliver Green Roofs and Walls

-The green roof and wall market is relatively small.
+Increasing the number of cities and regions implementing strategies and polices to deliver Green Roofs and Walls The green roof and wall market is relatively small.
 However with more cities and regions developing favourable planning policies to increase implementation on new developments, this market will grow.
 In London, with the adoption of a specific policy on green roofs and walls, the market size increased by 300 % over 7 years.
 Outside of London, other major contributions in UK are constrained by national planning objectives that are currently not favorable to the development of specific urban green infrastructure policies.
 This is also the case in many other countries across the Union.

-Old Building stock embraces Green Walls for a long time already, Vienna (Enzi, Preiss 2013)

-Retrofitting of Existing Stock

-If the main barriers to retrofitting existing stock can be overcome through the development of financial and innovative solutions, then the potential market size for green roofs and walls could deliver real economic, social and environmental benefits.

-It is estimated in London, that 30 % of Central London's existing roofspaces could be greened.
-That equates to 10 million m2 of potential green roofs within the central activity zone.
-With an average price of 60 per m2 for the cost of installation in London that equates to potential business in the region of €600 million.
-Currently London has 0.3 m2 of green roofs per citizen.
-If the existing roofs that could be greened were, then every Londoner would have $1.4\,\text{m}^2$ of green roofs.
+Old Building stock embraces Green Walls for a long time already, Vienna (Enzi, Preiss 2013) Retrofitting of Existing Stock If the main barriers to retrofitting existing stock can be overcome through the development of financial and innovative solutions, then the potential market size for green roofs and walls could deliver real economic, social and environmental benefits.
+It is estimated in London, that 30% of Central London's existing roofspaces could be greened.
+That equates to 10 million m of potential green roofs within the central activity zone.
+With an average price of 60 per m for the cost of installation in London that equates to potential business in the region of €600 million.
+Currently London has 0.3 m of green roofs per citizen.
+If the existing roofs that could be greened were, then every Londoner would have 1.4 m of green roofs.
 Aside from the immediate economic value to the green roof market, that would significantly increase the social and environmental benefits to the population of London.
 It is difficult to use a similar approach to urban areas across the Union, as London is a relatively unique city in terms of it's built fabric.
 Furthermore costs of green roofs in London are relatively high.
-However if a fifth of every capital city in the Union had the potential to be retrofitted with green roofs with an average price of $\leqslant 30 \, \text{m}^2$ the potential market size in Europe would be in the order of $\leqslant 3.36$ billion.
+However if a fifth of every capital city in the Union had the potential to be retrofitted with green roofs with an average price of $\in$ 30 m the potential market size in Europe would be in the order of € 3.36 billion.
+THE FUTURE Green roofs and walls provide a full range of benefits across the social, environment and economic agendas.
+The Federation therefore proposes a vision: For every urban citizen within the Union there will be 5 m of green roof or wall by 2030 Considering that two-thirds of the population of the European Union dwells in the Urban Environment that equates to a population of 365 million people.